 Please leave your thoughts about a special verse, teaching, etc. that you enjoyed at one of the following:

-Have you ever heard someone use the term YOLO to justify doing what they want?
+Have you ever heard someone use the term YOLO to justify doing what they want to do?
 YOLO is an acronym for You Only Live Once.
 Similar to carpe diem or memento mori, it implies that one should enjoy life, even if that entails taking risks.

 The gospel however teaches a different motto.
 The gospel motto is more like YOMO—You’re Only Mortal Once!
 Alma 34 explains the concept of YOMO this way: